 Gdańsk is worthy of your dollar and time for several simple reasons.
 To begin with, your dollar goes further there than other more expensive and popular cities in Europe.
 Moreover, the city is easily walkable and the food is delicious and super affordable.
 In fact, having pierogies at one of Pierogarnia Mandu‘s locations and trying a traditional Polish doughnut are a must!
 If you get bored of touring the city, you can take day trips to the surrounding sites and areas, such as Malbork Castle.
 Immersing yourself in history at the Museum of the Second World War is also highly recommended.

-Where to stay: A great place to stay in Gdańsk is Celestin Residence.
-It's modern, affordable, has friendly and helpful staff, and is centrally located in Gdańsk's Old Town.
-Not sure what else you could ask for?
+🏡 Where to stay: A great place to stay in Gdańsk is Celestin Residence.
+It’s modern, affordable, has friendly and helpful staff, and is centrally located in Gdańsk’s Old Town.

 4. South Styria, Austria